Conversations to Help End Gun Violence

-These are some of the organizations recommended by Lisette Johnson as active in this movement:
+These are some of the organizations active in this movement:

 Everytown is a movement of Americans working together to end gun violence and build safer communities.
 Gun violence touches every town in America.
 For too long, change has been thwarted by the Washington gun lobby and by leaders who refuse to take common-sense steps that will save lives.

 But something is changing.
 More than 3 million mayors, moms, cops, teachers, survivors, gun owners, and everyday Americans have come together to make their own communities safer.
 Together, we are fighting for the changes that we know will save lives.